The Murder Weapons

 O.J.
 Simpson purchased the German Stiletto when he was working on the pilot of a TV series called Frogmen in which he played a Navy SEAL.
 He worked for the company that sold Swiss Army knifes.
 If the killer had searched O.J.s house and found either knife, the prosecution could then have made a case for O.J. using either knife.
 The trouble was, Det.
 Luper found the German Stiletto unused and O.J. never had a Swiss Army knife with a 3 ½ blade.
 His Swiss Army knives were smaller.
 Det.
 Luper also found an empty Swiss Army knife box but it was so small he dismissed it as a knickknack box.
 Mark Fuhrman used a fuzzy photo of the box to say that it held the Swiss Army knife.
 There are no objects in the photo of known dimensions to use as a ruler to measure it.

 Mark Fuhrman says in Murder in Brentwood that he heard a rumor that O.J. had a large collection of knifes.
 He doesnt say how he heard the rumor just hours after the murders when he found the bloody glove and volunteered to help the Robbery/Homicide detectives search O.J.s Rockingham home.
-He says nothing about the weapon that made the blunt-force injury to Nicoles skull and he angles the drawing he made of the German Stiletto in his book in a way that minimizes the heavy bronze heels significance.
+He says nothing about the weapon that made the blunt-force injury to Nicoles skull and he angles the drawing he made of the German Stiletto in his book in a way that minimizes the heavy brass heels significance.
 He does not show the heel of the Stiletto at all in the photograph he used to illustrate the characteristics of the knife that dont fit the wounds.
 He does not mention the wound through Ron Goldman's neck that it does fit.